ThePartyHub/Predictive-Modeling-RetailStoreSales/README.md

 - Weekly sales of 124 stores across 104 weeks
 - Variables of 5 brands: Unit Sales, UPCs(shelf depth), Discount, Promotional Efforts (Feature, Display and Both)

-*The data is said to be of IRI/Neilson type.
-Source not disclosed.
+*Source of data is not disclosed.